 Capital Power announces a 23-year clean electricity supply agreement with Public Services and Procurement Canada

-/EIN News/ -- EDMONTON, Alberta, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Capital Power Corporation (TSX: CPX) (“Capital Power”) has entered into a 23-year clean electricity supply agreement (the “Agreement”) with Public Services and Procurement Canada (“PSPC”) to meet the power needs of all federal government buildings in Alberta with clean electricity effective January 1, 2023.
+EDMONTON, Alberta, Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Capital Power Corporation CPX ("Capital Power") has entered into a 23-year clean electricity supply agreement (the "Agreement") with Public Services and Procurement Canada ("PSPC") to meet the power needs of all federal government buildings in Alberta with clean electricity effective January 1, 2023.

 The Agreement will provide approximately 250,000 megawatt-hours ("MWh") of electricity per year initially through Canada-sourced renewable energy credits ("RECs") until Capital Power's proposed Alberta-based Halkirk 2 Wind project is completed, which is expected to be operational by January 1, 2025 (subject to regulatory approval).
 The 151 MW Halkirk 2 Wind project will provide renewable energy for the remainder of the term – representing approximately 49% of the facility's output.
 As part of the agreement, Capital Power will also secure an equity partnership with local Indigenous organizations related to the project.